Justisse Method & Justisse College

 Founding & Current Operation

-The Justisse Method of fertility awareness was developed in 1987 to help provide information and guidance for sexual and reproductive health management with respect to individual rights and decisions.
-Justisse has evolved into an educational body -- Justisse College International operates as a non-profit corporation dedicated to training Holistic Reproductive Health Practitioners (HRHPs).
+The Justisse Method of fertility awareness and the Justisse Fertility Management Practitioner training were developed in 1987 by Geraldine Matus.
+The intention was to help provide information and guidance for sexual and reproductive health management with respect to individual rights and decisions.
+Justisse has evolved into Justisse College International (2003) as a non-profit corporation dedicated to training Holistic Reproductive Health Practitioners (HRHPs).
+Starting in 2011, several HRHP graduates began training with Geraldine to become Justisse College faculty members and collaborators in managing the college.

 What's a Justisse HRHP?